-Trevor’s focus was on how employers can foster “sustainable employment” in the workplace through their employee contracts.
 Sustainable employment refers to an employment relationship that is long-lasting and built on principles such as collaboration, transparency, and mutual benefit.
+How can employers foster sustainable employment in the workplace?
+One key way is through the terms of their employee contracts.

 The connection between sustainable employment and employment contracts derives from the concern for employee engagement: employers are increasingly searching for innovative ways to engage their employees.
-As Trevor explained, a well-thought out employment contract based on sustainable employment practices is a key first step towards engagement and lays a solid foundation for the future.
+A well-thought out employment contract based on sustainable employment practices is a key first step towards engagement and lays a solid foundation for the future.

-Here are Trevor’s top 5 tips for drafting a sustainable employment contract:
+Here are our top 5 tips for drafting a sustainable employment contract:

 - Use plain language.
 Your employees’ contracts should contain a limited amount of (if any!) “legalese”.